Firoz01/M360-NodeJs-backend-task/README.md

 ## Usage

-Change with your database configuration in ENV file
+Change ENV file with your database configuration

 Run the database migration using
 ```